juseljuk/watsonx-orchestrate-workshop/part1-setup/README.md

 2. Start typing "Python: Create Environment" and select it
 3. Choose "Venv" as the environment type
 4. Select your Python interpreter (Python 3.11-3.13)

+   **IMPORTANT:** _Make sure to select the supported Python interpreter version (3.11-3.13).
+If you do not see the correct version, you may need to install it first.
+If you have installed the correct version and still don't see it, restart IBM Bob IDE._

 5. Wait for the virtual environment to be created

 You can now see the .venv folder in your workspace explorer view.